 The Mystic Beasts in the Disgaea series are large horned canids, and seemingly a popular form of transportation, judging from some scenes in Disgaea 4.
 In the same game, they can become even bigger in battle if another monster merges with them.

 The Pokémon Arcanine, which is big enough to ride around on.

 The mutated dog-boss in Fur Fighters.
 An unusual boss as it saw two mutated spouses instead of one.
 The other rode around on-top of the beast.

-In Dark Souls there's the Great Grey Wolf Sif.
+Dark Souls has the Great Grey Wolf Sif.
 A giant wolf that wields a giant sword.